pmolodo/USD/pxr/usd/usdLux/iesAngleScale/UsdLux-IESAngleScale-FindingsAndQuestions.md

 Unfortunately, I don't think either option is a clear winner, mostly because:

-- *Neither* will provide "intuitive" scaling for a spotlight aimed in any direction
+- *Neither* will provide "good" scaling for a spotlight aimed in any direction
 - *Neither* formula is "backward compatible" with the other - ie, there's no mapping from "old" values to "new" values that will result in unaltered